 ...creating brands, designing logos, illustrating, making websites, building print collateral, and animating shorts.
-In January of 2017 she went freelance with her own design shop which she runs with her partner and talented friends from New York, New York.
+In January of 2017 she went freelance with her own design shop which she ran with her partner and talented friends from New York, New York.

 She’s given talks at conferences all over the world about the spaces where design and technology intersect.
 She writes on the subject along with mental health, immigration, and web development.

 When not designing and building websites she spends her time cooking, baking, and sewing.
 She's currently on the job hunt.

 Before going solo she worked for Friendly Design Co., a military contrator in Northern Virginia, Capital One, and Mozilla Firefox.
 At university she studied graphic design with a concentration in interaction and learned to code through a collection of computer science classes, internships, and jobs.
 In her time freelancing she's worked with companies like Github, Heroku, and Fastly, among others.
 She continues to do a little bit of everything.

 She can get you started with your first logo, your company website, your community conference, your restaurant menu, your app design, or whatever other wild, exciting project you're cooking up.
 If you have a project you’re looking for design assistance on, you can contact Helen at email@example.com.
 She is currently looking for full-time employment—please feel free to reach out or see her resume here.